Saado Ali Warsame: Personal life

 Warsame was born in 1950 in Buuhoodle, situated in the Togdheer region of Somalia.
-She came from a nomadic family from the Khalid Habarwaa branch of the greater Dhulbahante sub-clan of the Harti Darod.
+She came from a nomadic family of the Khalid Habarwaa sub-clan of the Dhulbahante Harti subdivision of the Darod tribe.

 After the start of the civil war in Somalia in the early 1990s, Warsame moved to Minneapolis, Minnesota.
 She later resided for a while in St. Cloud.

 In 2012, Warsame moved to Somalia to serve in the newly established Federal Government based in Mogadishu.

 Career

 Music

 Warsame was a prominent figure in traditional Somali music.
 Her art was noted for its emphasis on political and social justice, as well as nationalism and romantic love.
 She often made use of satire, metaphor and historical allusions to convey complex themes in an understandable manner.

 Warsame's song "Laand Karuusar" criticized kleptocracy in the ruling military junta.
 She also blamed incompetent management for infrastructural dilapidation of Mogadishu's then two five-star hotels, establishments which had originally been built with public funds.
 Additionally, Warsame was one of several prominent Somali artists that took part in the long-running "Deelley" serial poem.
 She used the opportunity to defend the cause of northerners from the increasingly authoritarian southern-based regime.

 After the start of the civil war in the 1990s, Warsame's compositions emphasized national identity and participation in the post-conflict reconstruction process.
 Her "Aan kuu Taliyo" humorously satirized political infighting.
 Warsame also supported former Vice President of Somalia Muhammad Ali Samatar during a civil lawsuit that had been filed against him in 2009, believing that he was being unfairly singled out as a member of the former regime.

 In addition, Warsame was critical of Somaliland.
 Her song "Libdhimeyside Laas Caanood, Laba maahaa Waddankeennu" in particular hails the city of Las Anod, which Somaliland troops captured in 2007, for its historical role as the cradle of the nationalist and anti-colonial Dervish movement.
 The title translates as "O Las Anod, you will always remain a part of Somalia, Our country is one."